elementor/hello-theme/readme.txt

 Source: https://elementor.com

 == Changelog ==

+= 1.3 - 2019-1-19 =
+* Fix: svg format logo is supported in the Wordpress login page and alignment issue is fixed
+* Tweak: Toolbar tidy-up - removed most of the items leaving Menus link, Elementor edit link and Profile link
+* Tweak: Admin menu re-order - Plugins and Tools moved to Settings

 = 1.2.2 - 2018-12-20 =
 * Fix: jQuery error - dequeue script of Wordpress jQuery library and enqueue it to the header for dependencies validity